 To perform manual LCE key exchange:

-- Save the key file SSHKey.pub to your local workstation.
+- Save the file locally as SSHKey.pub.
 Do not edit the file or save it to any specific file type.

 From the workstation where you downloaded the key file, use a secure copy program (e.g., WinSCP) to copy the SSHKey.pub file to the LCE system.
 You must have the credentials of an authorized user on the LCE server to perform this step.

 For example, if you have a user bob configured on the LCE server (hostname lceserver) whose home directory is /home/bob, the command on a Unix system would be as follows:

 After you copy the file to the LCE server, move the file to /opt/lce/daemons: